nenieiri-42Yerevan/Webserv/README.md

 ## Description

 The objective of this project is to create a HTTP web server.
-It conditional compliant with RFC.
+It compliant with RFC and implements Get, Post and Delete methods.
-It implements Get, Post and Delete methods.
 So it can serve static web pages, dynamic pages thanks to CGI (PHP, python).
 It is fully configurable though a config file, inspired by Nginx format.

 ## Usage